bcgsc/NanoSim/README.md

                         The aligner to be used: minimap2 or LAST (Default = minimap2)
   -ga G_ALNM, --g_alnm G_ALNM
-                        Genome alignment file in sam or maf format (optional) -ta T_ALNM, --t_alnm T_ALNM
+                        Genome alignment file in sam/bam or maf format (optional) -ta T_ALNM, --t_alnm T_ALNM
-                        Transcriptome alignment file in sam or maf format (optional)
+                        Transcriptome alignment file in sam/bam or maf format (optional)
   -o OUTPUT, --output OUTPUT
                         The location and prefix of outputting profiles